States will have to lead when it comes to BEAD: here’s how to make the most of billions in new federal funding

 Connected Nation (CN) stands ready to provide the expert advice and support states will need to make the most of unprecedentedly abundant federal broadband funding — especially the $42.45 billion available through the Broadband Equity, Access, and Deployment (BEAD) Program initiated by IIJA.

 No other organization in the United States has as rich a combination of hands-on and thought leadership experience in broadband policy and closing the Digital Divide as CN, which has been pursuing this mission nationwide for 20 years.
-The national nonprofit has mapped broadband extensively, administered broadband grant programs, and functioned as a broadband office for some states, while mobilizing communities, training workers in digital skills, and advising and contracting for federal agencies.
+The national nonprofit has mapped broadband extensively, administered broadband grant programs, and functioned as a broadband office for some states, while mobilizing communities, training workers in digital skills, and identifying digital equity and inclusion solutions.

-Based on CN’s experience, these are some of the biggest challenges and actions states should take immediately, as they prepare to implement BEAD:
+You can find more details on how CN can help your state by heading here.
+In addition, based on the nonprofit's experience, the following items are some of the biggest challenges and actions states should take immediately, as they prepare to implement BEAD:

 Build capacity and update statutes